- Elgar original reference

 Chapter 12: Paternalism and People Management in a Low-Tech Manufacturing Company

-Jeﬀ Hyman, Fraser Osborne and Sarah Jack Introduction Paternalism, an approach to management that extends back to the early days of industrialization, has rarely received good press.
+12 Paternalism and people management in a low-tech manufacturing company Jeﬀ Hyman, Fraser Osborne and Sarah Jack Introduction Paternalism, an approach to management that extends back to the early days of industrialization, has rarely received good press.
 Reasons for this include the fact that little control is extended to employees over their working lives and indeed, in more extreme manifestations, employees may be expected to put their employer’s interests ﬁrmly in advance of their own.
 Benevolent paternalism, whilst oﬀering a softer, more Dickensian model of behaviour, may be seen as manipulative and condescending to employees.
 Nevertheless many small business employers often act in paternalistic ways and the outcomes are not necessarily negative.
 In this chapter a case study of benevolent paternalism as it operates in a small company is presented and the positive behaviour reciprocated by employees suggests that under some conditions, benevolent paternalism may indeed oﬀer some insights into eﬀective management.
 This chapter therefore contributes to an understanding of the human resource (HR) aspect for building successful organizations.
 This is important as despite the volume of work that attempts to understand entrepreneurial behaviour, HR in small entrepreneurial ventures is frequently overlooked.
 Indeed, we know remarkably little about the dynamics of management and employee behaviour within small and growing entrepreneurial ventures.
 Reviewing North American literature, Ram and Edwards report that a search over the past ten years ‘produced no signiﬁcant examples of research papers on behaviour in small ﬁrms’ (2003: p.
 719).
-We do know that HRM practices have been found to become more formalized with...
+We do know that...

 You are not authenticated to view the full text of this chapter or article.